SargeyWargey/Homoothya/Story/Drafts/Chapter_14.md

 He showed me how to work.
 How to pull the arrow free, careful not to break the shaft.
 How to begin the field dressing, opening her belly with his stone knife, removing the organs we wouldn't eat.
 He did most of it, his hands quick and sure, but I helped where I could.
 Holding, steadying, watching.

-The work was hard and bloody and necessary.
+The work was hard, bloody, and necessary.
 This was how we survived.
 Not from stores or markets, but from the land itself, from animals who gave their lives so we could eat.

 When the deer was field-dressed, my uncle tied her legs together and hoisted her across his shoulders.
 She was heavy.
 I could see the weight in the way he shifted, finding balance.